realerdemdoruk/Random-Overwatch-Heros/README.md

-##### "https://overwatch-api.tekrop.fr/heroes" we get the API from the website and pressing the random key randomly lists the OVERWATCH characters
+##### "https://overwatch-api.tekrop.fr/heroes" we get the API from the website and pressing the random key randomly lists the Owerwatch characters